pombredanne/LicenseCop/readme.txt

 - Runs in place, rather than copying to a temp file.
 - Always uses \n for line endings - .git complains about this, and sometimes you end up with removed newlines at the end of files.
-- EPipes is spitting out some rubbish output - this will be fixed.
 - The header comment always goes before the java package declaration.
     If yours is after the package dec, you may get two of them.